-Mr. Smith reported that Governor Northam has made a commitment to increase funding for natural resources in the commonwealth.
+Mr. Smith reported that Governor Northam made a commitment to increase funding for natural resources in the commonwealth.
 The challenge is to think smartly regarding critical needs.
-Agencies will begin submitting budget requests in the last summer to their respective cabinet secretaries.
+The agency will begin submitting budget requests in the last month of the summer to their respective cabinet secretaries.